Trail Alerts // Hunting seasons have opened in parts of Tompkins County.

 Trail markers // white blaze, blue blaze, red blaze

+Visitors can enjoy towering hemlock trees at this preserve, owned by the Finger Lakes Land Trust.
 Twenty-five acres of the Stevenson Forest Preserve had been owned by the Stevenson family of Enfield since after the Revolutionary War.
 In 1995, this fine old forest became the first parcel of the preserve that would eventually grow to 83 acres.
 Today, visitors can enjoy a 1.2-mile hiking trail that ends in an impressive view of the Enfield Valley.
 Trail visitors will notice the white-blazed Finger Lakes Trail/North Country National Scenic Trail along the way.

 Portions of this trail system are also included in the Finger Lakes Trail system.